wavefrontHQ/docs/pages/doc/logging_kuberentes_tutorial.md

     # stop the Proxy
     docker stop <CONTAINER ID>
     ```
-    {% include important.html content="Don't stop the minikube instance.
-You need it running to remove the rest of the configurations." %}
+    {% include important.html content="Don’t stop minukube.
+To remove all configurations, you need minikube running till the end of this procedure." %}
 1. Delete the proxy image.
     ```
     docker rmi wavefronthq/proxy:latest
     ```
-    If you are prompted to remove the image forcefully, append `--force` to the end of the above command.
+    If you are prompted to remove the image forcefully, append `--force` to the end of the command.

 1. Delete the Fluentd config map.